School without Barriers

 Metropolitan University Prague has been implementing the “School without Barriers” programme since 2003.
 This programme enables applicants with disabilities to study at MUP.

-Pursuant to MUP Bursary Code, students with disabilities can apply for disbursement of a bursary in the amount equal to the tuition fees for their whole course of study at MUP.
-This programme allows MUP applicants with disabilities to study in fully barrier-free buildings in Prague and Pilsen.
-Parts of MUP University Centre in Hradec Králové are also barrier-free.
+Pursuant to MUP Bursary Code, students with disabilities can apply for disbursement of a bursary for their whole course of study at MUP.
+This programme allows MUP applicants with disabilities to study in fully barrier-free buildings.

 The Programme Includes

-- bursary in the amount equal to the tuition fees for the whole course of study
+- bursary in the amount of 90% of the tuition fees for the whole course of study (student who was granted the bursary shall pay only 10% of the total sum of tuition fees per academic year)

 - barrier-free study environment in MUP buildings